 Section 913 of Dodd-Frank allows principal-trading and proprietary products as well as charging brokerage commissions, says David Tittsworth (left), executive director of the Investment Adviser Association, and “It’s no secret that Section 913 of Dodd-Frank represented a compromise among competing interests.”
 The question of whether brokers should have the same fiduciary duty as investment advisors has been and “continues to be very controversial,” Tittsworth says, and “Section 913 reflects that controversy.”

 Indeed, Knut Rostad, president of the Institute for the Fiduciary Standard, adds that while Dodd Frank “states clearly that commissions and proprietary products ‘in and of themselves’ do not presumptively breach the fiduciary standard,” Section 913 “does not state that any particular commission transaction and its facts and circumstances are ‘protected’ from fiduciary requirements.”
 Like a non-commission transaction, Rostad continues, “it needs to be evaluated on its own merits.
-In
+In this sense, there is less than meets the eye in applying ‘business-model neutrality.’”

 Section 913 creates a “fairly complicated roadmap” the SEC must follow in crafting a fiduciary standard, Tittsworth adds.
 For example, “it gives the SEC explicit authority to issue rules that would apply the same standard of conduct that investment advisors have.
 But it also states that the receipt of commissions and sale of proprietary products will not, in and of themselves, be a violation of that standard.
 And it would apply when brokers are providing “personalized investment advice about securities to a retail customer.”